WHAT IS IDENTITY MANAGEMENT?

 1. Single Sign-On

-Single sign-on (SSO) is a type of access control that enables users to log in with just one set of credentials to any independent yet related software.
+Single sign-on (SSO) is a type of access Management and control that enables users to log in with just one set of credentials to any independent yet related software.
 The application or website that the user accesses relies on a third party to verify user reliability.
-This streamlines password management, limits credential usage, improves identity protection, and minimizes security risks.
+This streamlines password management, limits credential usage, improves identity Management protection, and minimizes security risks.

 2. Multi-Factor Authentication

-Multi-factor authentication confirms a user’s digital identity by asking them to enter multiple credentials such as password, a code or one-time password (OTP) sent to the user’s email or phone number, or a biometric recognition.
+Multi-factor authentication confirms a user’s digital identity management by asking them to enter multiple credentials such as password, a code or one-time password (OTP) sent to the user’s email or phone number, or a biometric recognition.

 3. Risk-Based Authentication

-When a user tries to log into an application, a risk-based authentication solution checks contextual features such as the device, IP address, location, or network to assess the level of risk.
+When a user tries to log into an application, a risk-based authentication solution checks contextual features such as the device, IP address, location, or network to assess Management the level of risk.
 Based on these factors, the users will be given access, prompt them to submit additional information, or reject their request.
 This helps businesses easily identify risks, gain deeper insight into user context, and increase security.

 4. Identity Management

-Identity Management fends off cyberattacks by assigning higher permission levels to accounts with access to valuable corporate resources and administrator-level controls.
+Identity Management fends off cyberattacks by assigning higher permission levels to accounts with access Management to valuable corporate resources and administrator-level controls.
 These accounts are usually targeted by cybercriminals, making them a high risk for organizations.

 5. Data Governance

-This process allows companies to manage the availability, integrity, security, and usability of their data.
+This process allows companies to Management the availability, integrity, security, and usability of their data.
 It covers data policies and data usage requirements to make sure that the data is consistent, reliable, and is not misrepresented.

 6. Federated Identity Management